Step 1: apply to marry in Jersey

 - signed a Freedom to Marry Declaration

 - completed a Notice of Intended Marriage Form

 Step 3: we publish your notice to marry

 We will publish your notice to marry at our office and on the gov.je website.

 Step 4: request a marriage schedule

-Once your notice to marry has been published, you need to arrange your marriage schedule.
-This is the legal document that allows you to marry.
+Once your notice to marry has been published, we will arrange your marriage schedule appointment.
+The marriage schedule is the legal document that allows you to marry.

 To get your marriage schedule you and your partner must visit our office 3 to 10 days before your wedding day to:

 - have a photo taken of you both